The Best Times to Visit Puerto Rico’s Bioluminescent Bays

 If you want to check out Mosquito Bay on Vieques, one of the best operators in the area is Melaya’s Tours.
 This local tour company offers both public and private tours of Puerto Rico’s brightest bio bay.
 These are kayak tours as well.

 And last, but definitely not least, if you are interested in a tour of La Parguera you have a few different options in terms of tour provider and vessel.
 Caribbean Chiliboats offers their tours via their chiliboat, which is essentially a tandem waterbike.
-This is a great option for folks are less interested in traveling by kayak.
-If a powerboat is of more interest to you, then take a look at what Caribbean Breeze Adventures has to offer.
-They operate one of the few powerboat tours available in Puerto Rico.
+This is a great option if you want to avoid the fatigue of paddling.

 Our final thoughts